 An express consent hearing (a.k.a.
 Colorado DMV hearing) is an administrative hearing where you can contest your license suspension by the DMV.
 It is completely separate from your DUI criminal case: You can win your criminal case and still lose your DMV hearing, and vice versa.

-Express consent hearings resemble trials in that you can present evidence and cross-examine witnesses, and you can be represented by a DUI defense attorney.
-They take place at the DMV, but you can usually attend telephonically (which most people do to avoid having to take time off work).
+Express consent hearings resemble trials in that you can present evidence and cross-examine witnesses, and a DUI defense attorney can represent you.
+They occur at the DMV, but you can usually attend telephonically (which most people do to avoid taking time off work).

 DMV hearings are presided over by a hearing officer.
 Hearing officers both prosecute the case and decide whether or not you were in control of a motor vehicle while intoxicated and should lose your license.